 1. Turn off unnecessary functions

-The first step in extending your battery life is to turn off all the functions that you don’t need at the time.
+The first step in extending your battery life is to turn off all the functions you don’t need at the time.
 If you’re not using the internet or any wireless accessories, then turning off wifi and Bluetooth will give you longer battery life.
 If you do need wifi and Bluetooth on, then try blocking online apps such as Dropbox, AirDrop, OneDrive and iCloud.
 It also pays to turn off any apps that may update in the background, such as back-up software and location services.

 2. Do one thing at a time

-Having multiple apps open at any one time will drain your battery power faster than only having one open.
+Having multiple apps open at any one time will drain your battery power faster than having only one open.
 So, if you’re running out of juice, using one app at a time will help you get more out of your battery.
 If you’re really running low, then using text-editing software, such as Apple Notes or Windows TextPad, will sponge less power from your battery.

 3. Check your energy-saving settings

 Your Mac laptop comes with a fantastic function for efficient use of power called ‘Energy Saver’.
 You’ll find a similar feature on your PC called ‘Power Options’.
 Both have automatic settings that can help to extend your laptop’s battery life, and also allow you to manually input settings, such as when to put your computer to sleep if you’re not using it, and other options to improve battery efficiency.
 You can also dim your screen and backlit keyboard, and mute your speakers to save battery power.
 Sometimes, turning down your screen resolution can also help maintain battery charge for longer.

 You can check your battery health in your laptop’s control panel, but you may also wish to use a third-party battery monitoring app such as BatteryInfoView for PCs and iStat for Macs to get a more detailed look at how you battery (and other parts of your laptop) are performing.